If you have ever experienced any form of back pain, you are not alone.

 Too much sitting leads to poor circulation and weak muscles that eventually lose their resilience and as a result, tighten up to support the joints.
 Inflexible muscles and poor circulation can lead to mild discomfort and eventual pain due to a poorly functioning system.

 In this blog, we will explore the many reasons why so many people experience back pain.
-I will share a little secret with you towards the end that most professionals don’t talk enough about.
+I will share a little secret with you towards the end that many medical professionals don’t talk enough about.

 Just practicing this simple technique for a few minutes per day could make all the difference in your overall well-being leading to greater success in all areas of life.